fals/choreography/README.md

 ## Limitations

-- Display only JSON from Event
+- Displays only JSON from Event
-- Do not support envelop style like [CloudEvents]([(https://github.com/cloudevents/spec)
+- Doesn't support envelop style like [CloudEvents](https://github.com/cloudevents/spec)
-- Generated JSON is shallow, only directly properties generated
+- Generated JSON is shallow, only first level properties generated
-- Generated JSON do not display all display values as intended
+- Generated JSON doesn't display all display values as intended
 - UI still need some usability love
 - This is a very basic PoC, lack unit tests